 Brana Vladisavljevic is Lonely Planet’s Destination Editor for Southeastern and Eastern Europe.
 She’s a big fan of the Balkans and loves rediscovering the region.
 Follow her tweets @branavl.

-Brana travelled to Albania, Kosovo and Macedonia with support from Adventure Travel and Trade Association and Western Balkans Geotourism Council.
+Brana travelled to Albania, Kosovo and North Macedonia with support from Adventure Travel and Trade Association and Western Balkans Geotourism Council.
 Lonely Planet contributors don’t accept freebies in return for positive coverage.